Nitishjha7/adaptive-crag/docs/CODE_QA.md

-# Code Q&A — apne hi code ko defend karne ke liye
+# Code Q&A — defending the decisions

-Ye doc [BUILD_PLAN.md](BUILD_PLAN.md) ke **"Nitish ka Part"** ke liye hai.

-Code ban chuka hai.
-Wo tere naam se jaayega.
-Interviewer code padhega nahi — wo tujhse poochhega *"ye line aise kyun likhi"*.
-Jo sawaal yahan hain, wahi wahan aayenge, kyunki ye code ke **faisle** hain — lines nahi.

-**Kaise use karna hai:** sawaal padho, jawab **dekhe bina** bolo.
-Jahan atke, wahi tera kamzor point — usi pe interviewer bhi atkayega.
-Jawab yaad mat karo;
-har jawab me **kyun** likha hai, wahi samajhna hai.
-Interviewer follow-up poochhega, aur ratta wahin toot jaata hai.

-Har sawaal ke saath file aur line di hai — jawab padhne se pehle **code kholo**.
+Twenty-seven questions this code invites, with answers.
+They are not about lines;
+they are about **decisions** — which is what anyone reading the code will actually ask about.

+**How to use this:** read a question, answer it out loud **without looking**.
+Where you stall is the weak spot, and that is where a follow-up will land too.
+Don't memorise the answers — every one of them explains a *why*, and that is the part that survives a follow-up question.

+Each question names its file and lines. **Open the code before reading the answer.**

 ---

-## 1. `grade_documents.py` — grader
+## 1. `grade_documents.py` — the grader

 [backend/app/nodes/grade_documents.py](../backend/app/nodes/grade_documents.py)

 ### Q1.
-Binary `yes`/`no` kyun?
-Cosine similarity score pe threshold laga dete, ek LLM call hi bach jaata.

-Score ko **threshold chahiye** — 0.7 pe kaato ya 0.75 pe?
-Wo har corpus pe alag hota hai aur tune karna padta hai.
-Binary verdict deterministic hai aur samjhaya ja sakta hai: koi tuned constant nahi jo kal badalna pade.

-Aur similarity score wo sawaal poochhta hi nahi jo poochhna hai.
-Cosine similarity kehti hai *"ye text query se kitna milta-julta hai"*, jabki sawaal ye hai *"is text me jawab hai kya"*.
-Ek document topically bahut close ho sakta hai aur phir bhi jawab na rakhta ho — wahi naive RAG ka failure mode hai.

-LLM se decimal maangna aur bhi bura hota: model calibrated probability deta hi nahi. `0.87` chhapna **fake precision** hoti, aur is project ka usool hai ki jo number naapa nahi gaya wo dikhaya nahi jaata.
+Why a binary `yes`/`no`?
+A threshold on the cosine similarity score would have saved an entire LLM call.

+A score **needs a threshold** — cut at 0.7, or 0.75?
+That differs per corpus and has to be tuned.
+A binary verdict is deterministic and explainable: there is no tuned constant that has to be revisited later.

+More importantly, a similarity score does not ask the question that needs asking.
+Cosine similarity says *"how similar is this text to the query"*, when the question is *"does this text contain the answer"*.
+A document can be topically very close and still not answer anything — that is precisely naive RAG's failure mode.

+Asking the LLM for a decimal would be worse still: the model does not produce a calibrated probability.
+Printing `0.87` would be **fake precision**, and this project's rule is that a number that was not measured does not get displayed.

-### Q2. `parse_verdict` me `yes` ka check pehle rakh doon to kya tootega?
+### Q2.
+What breaks if `parse_verdict` checks for `yes` first?

 [grade_documents.py:44-47](../backend/app/nodes/grade_documents.py#L44-L47)

-Model kabhi `"no, because the documents mention yes..."` jaisa jawab de sakta hai. `yes` pehle check karoge to wo substring mil jaayega aur verdict **ulta** nikal aayega — "no" wale case ko "yes" padh liya.

-Ulta order safe hai: `"yes"` string kabhi `"no"` ke andar nahi milti.

-Isi ka doosra hissa: jab kuch samajh na aaye to default **`no`** hai, `yes` nahi.
-Wajah asymmetry hai — galat `no` ka kharcha ek extra web call hai; galat `yes` ka matlab hai reject kiye hue context se answer banana, yaani hallucination.
-Sasti galti chuni hai.
+The model can return something like `"no, because the documents mention yes..."`.
+Check `yes` first and that substring matches, so the verdict comes out **inverted** — a "no" case read as "yes".

+The reverse order is safe: the string `"yes"` never appears inside `"no"`.

+The other half of the same decision: when nothing parses, the default is **`no`**, not `yes`.
+The reason is asymmetry — a wrong `no` costs one extra web call; a wrong `yes` means answering from context that was just rejected, which is a hallucination.
+The cheap mistake is the one to choose.

 ### Q3.
-Grader ka `temperature` 0.7 kar doon to?
+What if the grader ran at `temperature` 0.7?

 [grade_documents.py:61-63](../backend/app/nodes/grade_documents.py#L61-L63)

-**Routing non-deterministic ho jaayega** — ek hi sawaal kabhi local jaayega kabhi web.
-Teen cheezein tootengi:
+**Routing would become non-deterministic** — the same question would sometimes go local and sometimes to the web.
+Three things break:

-1. **Demo** — chip pe click karo, har baar alag route
+1. **The demo** — click the same chip, get a different route
-2. **Debugging** — bug reproduce hi nahi hoga
+2. **Debugging** — a bug cannot be reproduced
-3. **Eval** — routing accuracy ka matlab khatam.
-Do run me alag number aayega aur pata nahi chalega ki code badla ya sirf sampling

-Generation me thoda randomness chalta hai. **Decision me nahi.**
+3. **The eval** — routing accuracy stops meaning anything.
+Two runs give different numbers with no way to tell whether the code changed or only the sampling

+Some randomness in generation is fine. **In a decision it is not.**

-### Q4. `documents` khaali ho to LLM call kyun nahi karte?
+### Q4.
+Why skip the LLM call when `documents` is empty?

 [grade_documents.py:54-59](../backend/app/nodes/grade_documents.py#L54-L59)

-Grade karne ko kuch hai hi nahi — khaali context bhej ke poochhna ki "kya isme jawab hai" ek bekar call hai jiska jawab pehle se pata hai.
-Seedha `no` lauta dete hain, aur fallback chal jaata hai.

-Ye sirf optimisation nahi: agar khaali documents pe model galti se `yes` bol deta, to `generate` bina kisi context ke answer banata.
+There is nothing to grade.
+Sending empty context and asking "does this contain the answer" is a call whose answer is already known.
+Return `no` directly and let the fallback run.

+This is not only an optimisation: if the model answered `yes` on empty documents, `generate` would produce an answer with no context at all.

 ### Q5.
-Grader ko chaaron chunks ek saath dete ho ya ek-ek karke?
+Does the grader see all four chunks at once, or one at a time?

 [grade_documents.py:67](../backend/app/nodes/grade_documents.py#L67) — `"\n\n---\n\n".join(documents)`

-Ek saath, ek hi call me.
-Per-chunk grading zyada granular hota (pata chalta kaunsa chunk kaam ka hai) par **k guna zyada LLM calls** lagti — aur is project ka poora cost argument call counts pe khada hai.

-**Iska ek asli natija hai jo eval me nikla:** grader chunks ko concatenate karta hai, to **ordering uske liye invisible hai**.
-Isiliye reranking — jo ordering sudharta hai — routing pe koi asar nahi dikha paya.
-Wo `RESULTS.md` ka negative result hai, aur uski wajah exactly yahi line hai.
+All at once, in a single call.
+Per-chunk grading would be more granular — you would learn *which* chunk was useful — but it costs **k times more LLM calls**, and this project's whole cost argument rests on call counts.

+**There is a real consequence that the eval surfaced:** because the grader concatenates the chunks, **ordering is invisible to it**.
+That is why reranking — which improves ordering — could not move routing at all.
+That negative result in `RESULTS.md` traces back to exactly this line.

 ---

-## 2. `build_graph.py` — conditional edge
+## 2. `build_graph.py` — the conditional edge

 [backend/app/graph/build_graph.py](../backend/app/graph/build_graph.py)

 ### Q6.
-Chain se kaam ho jaata, graph kyun?

-Kyunki `grade_documents` ke baad kaunsa node chalega ye **compile time pe fixed nahi hai** — runtime pe state padh ke decide hota hai.
-Ek linear chain ye express kar hi nahi sakti; usme har step ka agla step pehle se likha hota hai.

-Yahi "Adaptive" ka matlab hai: rasta har query pe alag ban sakta hai.

-### Q7. `decide_to_generate` itna khaali kyun hai?
-Ek line me kya faisla ho raha hai?
+A chain would have worked.
+Why a graph?

+Because which node runs after `grade_documents` is **not fixed at compile time** — it is decided at runtime by reading state.
+A linear chain cannot express that; in a chain every step's successor is written in advance.

+That is what "Adaptive" means here: the path can differ per query.

+### Q7.
+Why is `decide_to_generate` so empty?
+What decision is it actually making?

 [build_graph.py:30-41](../backend/app/graph/build_graph.py#L30-L41)

-**Jaan-boojh ke khaali hai.** Saara faisla `grade_documents` me hota hai; yahan sirf uska result padha jaata hai.

-Wajah: grading logic aur routing logic alag rehne se dono **alag-alag test** ho sakte hain.
-Router ka test bina kisi LLM ke chal jaata hai — bas state me `relevance_score` set karo aur dekho kaunsi string aati hai.
-Agar grading yahin hoti to router test ko mock LLM chahiye hota.
+**It is deliberately empty.** The whole decision happens in `grade_documents`; this function only reads the result.

+The reason: keeping grading logic and routing logic apart means they can be **tested separately**.
+The router's test runs with no LLM at all — set `relevance_score` in state and check which string comes back.
+If grading happened here, that test would need a mocked model.

 ### Q8.
-Iska default `transform_query` kyun hai, `generate` kyun nahi?
+Why does it default to `transform_query` rather than `generate`?

 [build_graph.py:41](../backend/app/graph/build_graph.py#L41)